adallak/adallak.github.io/teaching.md

 ### Department of Agricultural Economics

-**PhD Tutorial Classes**(Fall 2016,Spring 2017,Fall 2017, Spring 2018) Prepared first year PhD students to qualifier exam.
+**PhD Tutorial Classes**.
+(Fall 2016,Spring 2017,Fall 2017, Spring 2018) Prepared first year PhD students to qualifier exam.
 Weekly review sessions on Micro-Economics, Econometric and Game Theory

-**Math Camp**(Summer 2017, 2018) Review of real analysis for incoming Ph.D. students.
+**Math Camp**.
+(Summer 2017, 2018) Review of real analysis for incoming Ph.D. students.
 Developed the curriculum and recorded a series of online videos.

 ## Classes taught as an Lecturer at Armenian National Agrarian University (Online)

-**AGBU 505: Quantitative Marketing Analysis**.(Summer 2018,2019) Introduction to traditional and advanced marketing techniques using R.
+**AGBU 505: Quantitative Marketing Analysis**.
+(Summer 2018,2019) Introduction to traditional and advanced marketing techniques using R.
 The covered topics include Linear Regression, Decision and Classification Trees, Random Forest, Bagging, Principal Component Analysis and Cluster Analysis. (<a href="../misc" target="_blank">Course Material</a>)